burakunaltay/burakunaltay/README.md

 ### Hi there 👋

 - I am software developer experienced in systems software development.
 - I enjoy working with multifunctional teams.
-I love VR
+I love AR/VR
 - I am currently learning VR development with Unity.
 And also React and AWS technologies for my personal web projects.
 - You can find me on [Twitter](https://twitter.com/BurakUnaltay) and [LinkedIn](https://www.linkedin.com/in/burakunaltay/) or if you want check out my [Personal Webpage](https://www.burakunaltay.com)